orta/pragmatic-testing/chapters/eng/app_testing/testing_delegates.md

 ```

-This allows you to create a new object that conforms to `ORArtworkDataSourcable` which can have different behavior in tests.
+This allows you to create a new object that conforms to `ORArtworkDataSourcable` which can have different behaviour in tests.
 For example:

 ```swift
 it("shows a tableview cell") {